 One way to achieve this is to adopt the public cloud infrastructure as it takes advantage of economies of scale and provides constant refresh at the highest security standards.
 When digital transformation and growth are top priorities, a high-performing and elastic technology infrastructure is critical.

-Typical examples include moving business-critical systems such as ERP systems from traditional on-prem infrastructure to Public Cloud.
-For instance, Bristol-Myers Squibb (BMS) Company transformed its deployment strategy for SAP software by moving its on-premise business warehouse to Amazon Web Services (AWS).
-Such a move enabled strategic agility and made them responsive to changes in the market.
+Typical examples include moving business-critical systems such as ERP from traditional on-premises infrastructure to public cloud.
+For instance, Bristol-Myers Squibb (BMS) transformed its deployment strategy for SAP software by moving its on-premise business warehouse to Amazon Web Services (AWS).
+This move enabled strategic agility and made them responsive to changes in the market.

-Scotia Bank sought to modernize their infrastructure by adopting Google Cloud while maintaining a strong focus on Open APIs, DevOps, and a Cloud-based architecture all supported by Machine Learning and other analytics capabilities in Google Cloud Platform (GCP).
-Such an adoption provided business agility and thus, accelerated the speed to market for strategic business objectives.
+Scotia Bank sought to modernize their infrastructure by adopting Google Cloud while maintaining a strong focus on open APIs, DevOps, and a cloud-based architecture all supported by machine learning and other analytics capabilities in Google Cloud Platform (GCP).
+This adoption provided business agility and accelerated the speed-to-market for strategic business objectives.

 Digital agility helps the incumbents get on par with the digital-native challengers.
-In this process, talent and capital are the key resources which are freed up for utilization towards other critical business outcomes.
+In this process, talent and capital are the key resources that are freed up for utilization towards other critical business outcomes.

 Fig 2: Legacy infrastructure replacement releases capital for strategic business imperatives

 Successful sustainable innovation is an exercise in serial problem solving, which requires data.
 In traditional incumbents, due to tech debt, most of this data is stuck in functional silos, making it difficult and expensive to discover, query, and analyze data across these silos.